EMOVA: Empowering Language Models to See, Hear and Speak with Vivid Emotions: Abstract

 \section{Abstract}

 GPT-4o, an omni-modal model that enables vocal conversations with diverse emotions and tones, marks a milestone for omni-modal foundation models.
-However, empowering Large Language Models to perceive and generate images, texts, and speeches end-to-end with publicly available data remains challenging in the open-source community.
-Existing vision-language models rely on external tools for the speech processing, while speech-language models still suffer from limited or even without vision-understanding abilities.
-To address this gap, we propose \textbf{\names} (\textbf{\underline{EM}}-otionally \textbf{\underline{O}}mni-present \textbf{\underline{V}}oice \textbf{\underline{A}}ssistant), to enable Large Language Models with end-to-end speech capabilities while maintaining the leading vision-language performance.
-With a \textit{semantic-acoustic disentangled} speech tokenizer, we notice surprisingly that omni-modal alignment can further enhance vision-language and speech abilities compared with the corresponding bi-modal aligned counterparts.
-Moreover, a lightweight style module is proposed for flexible speech style controls (\eg, emotions and pitches).
+However, empowering Large Language Models to perceive and generate images, texts, and speeches end-to-end with publicly available data remains challenging for the open-source community.
+Existing vision-language models rely on external tools for speech processing, while speech-language models still suffer from limited or totally without vision-understanding capabilities.
+To address this gap, we propose the \textbf{\names} (\textbf{\underline{EM}}otionally \textbf{\underline{O}}mni-present \textbf{\underline{V}}oice \textbf{\underline{A}}ssistant), to enable Large Language Models with end-to-end speech abilities while maintaining the leading vision-language performance.
+With a semantic-acoustic disentangled speech tokenizer, we surprisingly notice that omni-modal alignment can further enhance vision-language and speech abilities compared with the bi-modal aligned counterparts.
+Moreover, a lightweight style module is introduced for the flexible speech style controls including emotions and pitches.
 For the first time, \textbf{\names} achieves state-of-the-art performance on both the vision-language and speech benchmarks, and meanwhile, supporting omni-modal spoken dialogue with vivid emotions.

-\blfootnote{ $^{*}$Equal contribution, listed in alphabetical order by surname. } \blfootnote{ $^{\dag}$Corresponding authors: \texttt{\{honglanqing, houlu3, xu.hang\}@huawei.com}}
+\blfootnote{$^{*}$Equal contribution, listed in alphabetical order by surname.} \blfootnote{$^{\dag}$Corresponding authors: \texttt{\{honglanqing,houlu3,xu.hang\}@ huawei.com}}